Christoph Christian Sturm

 In 1767 he returned to Halle as fourth pastor of the Market Church, and became third pastor in the same year.
 He left Halle in 1769, to become second pastor of the church of the Holy Spirit (Heilige-Geist-Kirche) at Magdeburg, where he passed the happiest part of his professional life, and where he wrote most of his devotional works.
 Finally, in 1778, he was appointed chief pastor of St. Peter's Church at Hamburg.
 Here he at first lived happily, beloved and respected as a preacher and author, until, in 1782, his views on the Salvation of the Heathen led J. M. Goetze, chief pastor of St. Katherine's Church in Hamburg, to accuse him of nationalism.
 The resulting controversy embittered and shortened Sturm's life.
 In his latter years he suffered from a weak chest; and in the night of August 10, 1786, he was seized with an attack of spitting of blood, from which he never recovered.
 He died at Hamburg, on August 26, 1786.

 Legacy

-Sturm's works have been translated into numerous different languages and are still in use today, his works on the Reflections on the Works of God in Nature even highly influenced Beethoven, amongst whose possessions was found a highly annotated copy of Sturm's work.
+Sturm's works have been translated into numerous different languages and are still in use today.
+Beethoven owned a copy of the Reflections on the Works of God in Nature, which he annotated extensively.